dirkjbreeuwer/ossu-cs-curriculum/core-programming/course-how-to-code-simple-data-ubc/notes/03b-compound-data.md

 1. make-posn, the CONSTRUCTOR, which creates posn structures
 2. posn-x, a SELECTOR, whcih extracts the x coordinate
 3. posn-y, a SELECTOR, which extracfts the y coordinate

+## Data definitions

+A data definition helps establish and formalize the structure and behavior of data in a program.
+It involves specifying:

+* The structure type - This defines what kind of data compound the structure is (e.g., a structure representing a movie, a book, etc.).
+* The fields within the structure - These are the individual components of the structure, each of which has a type (e.g., strings, numbers) and a specific role (e.g., title, author).
+* Constructors and selectors - These are functions used to create instances of the structure and to access the fields within those instances, respectively.
+* Constraints and relationships - Any invariants or specific relationships between fields that must always be true (e.g., a number field that must always be positive).
+* Interpretations - Descriptions of what the data represents in the real world or within the context of the application.